-^{} The other taxation compliance and advisory fees were all paid to parties other than the Company's Auditor.
+The other taxation compliance and advisory fees were all paid to parties other than the Company's Auditor.

-The valuers of the investment properties, Colliers International Healthcare Property Consultants Limited, have agreed to provide valuation services in respect of the property portfolio.
-The valuation agreement states that annual fees will be payable quarterly based on rates of 0.05 per cent of the aggregate value of the property portfolio up to £30 million, 0.04 per cent up to £60 million and 0.035 per cent greater than £60 million.
+The valuers of the investment properties, CBRE Limited, have agreed to provide valuation services in respect of the property portfolio.
+The valuation agreement states that annual fees will be payable quarterly at a rate of £596 per property per quarter (including VAT).